All Episodes

 I don't know where, intellectually, you can blame the Republicans for the simple fact that Barack Obama has authored more deficit spending in three and a half years than all previous presidents combined, added to the national debt.

-The Republicans, for two of those three and a half years, couldn't stop him.
+The Republicans for two of those three and a half years couldn't stop him.

-I understand that part, but I don't understand the problem you're having with these Democrats.
+So I don't understand the problem you're having with these Democrats.

-Well, I just they're they do other than you can't, they're not interested in the truth, uh, and they're they're so blinded by partisanship that no matter what you tell them, they're still gonna find a way to blame all this on George W. Bush or the Republicans.
+Other than you can't, they're not interested in the truth, and they're so blinded by partisanship that no matter what you tell them, they're still going to find a way to blame all this on George W. Bush or the Republicans, no matter what you tell them.

 They're not interested in truth.

-Not interested in reality.
+They're not interested in reality.

-The the the legislation is being shut down for the most part when it uh uh legislation that would limit spending.
+The legislation is being shut down for the most part.

 The Republicans have offered all kinds of plans to limit spending, to cut taxes, to create economic growth.